Modelling multivariate extreme value distributions via Markov trees: Application

 \subsection{Estimation of the dependence structure}

-In this subsection, we approximate the dependence structure between extremes of the $31$ gauging stations by a multivariate extreme value distributions $G_{M}$ related to a Markov tree.
+In this subsection, we approximate the dependence structure between extremes of the $31$ gauging stations by a multivariate max-stable distributions $G_{M}$ related to a Markov tree.
 After declustering, there are $N=428$ independent observations from the $51$ years of data for all stations.
-The tree structure corresponding to the physical flow connections at these stations is presented in Fig.~\ref{fig:truetree_Danube}, while the tree structures $\hat{\tree}_{\lambda}^{\star}$ and $\hat{\tree}_{\tau}^{\star}$~\eqref{eq:tree_star_est} are given in Fig.~\ref{fig:Danube_MDT} of Appendix~\ref{subsec:Danube}.
-We construct the extreme value distribution $G_{M}$ by fitting the H\"{u}sler--Reiss distribution to all pairs of connected variables and estimate their parameters by the moments estimator, the M-estimator and the weighted least squares estimator with $k=65$.
-The estimated GPD-based marginal probability in~\eqref{eq:MDFFitting} and the probability $\pr\left(\xi_{4}>u_{4}~\text{or}~\xi_{7}>u_{7}~\text{or}~\xi_{13}>u_{13}\right)$ of flooding at one or more stations $4$, $7$ and $13$, which are connected differently on the maximum dependence trees $\hat{\tree}_{\lambda}^{\star}$ and $\hat{\tree}_{\tau}^{\star}$ (Fig.~\ref{fig:Danube_MDT} of Appendix~\ref{subsec:Danube}), are given in Tables~\ref{tab:MTDFitting} and \ref{tab:Danube_Rareevents} respectively, where $u_{j}$ for $j=4,7,13$ are taken as the $0.95$, $0.99$, $0.995$ and $0.999$ empirical quantiles of the $51$-year samples.
-Compared with the empirical probabilities, the tree-based model yields higher estimates of the flooding probabilities.
-As shown in Table~\ref{tab:MTDFitting}, this may be partly due to the difference between the non-parametric and GPD-based estimates of the marginal probabilities $F_{j}(u_{j})$ for $j=4,7,13$.
+The tree structure corresponding to the physical flow connections at these stations is presented in \mdf{Figure~S5}, while the tree structures $\hat{\tree}_{\lambda}^{\star}$ and $\hat{\tree}_{\tau}^{\star}$~\eqref{eq:tree_star_est} are given in \mdf{Figure~S6 of the Supplementary Material}.
+We construct the max-stable distribution $G_{M}$ by fitting the H\"{u}sler--Reiss distribution to all pairs of connected variables and estimate their parameters by the moments estimator, the M-estimator and the weighted least squares estimator with $k=65$.